 9. Track Efforts

 The key metrics you need to track should align with your social media goals.
 If you want to measure awareness, track metrics like reach and impressions.
-To measure engagement, look for likes, shares, comments.
+To measure engagement, look for likes, shares, and comments.
 To measure traffic, count the clicks and conversions.
 And so on.

 Use the built-in analytics tool on each platform to find this information.
 Most major networks have one.
 Yet, if you’re serious about social media, look for third-party social media analytics tools.
 Many of them offer advanced insights to help you market your business on social media.